Select a program of interest and we’ll connect you with trade schools that match your goals.

 When comparing trade schools in Kansas, look at more than just tuition.
 Key factors include:

-4. Placement Rates - Ask about job placement support and statistics.
+Employment outcomes - Ask about career services and statistics.

 In Kansas, licensing requirements vary by trade.
 Always check with the Kansas Department of Labor or the relevant state licensing board for the most current rules before enrolling.